Control 3.3: eDiscovery for Copilot-Generated Content

 Baseline

-- Confirm that Copilot Chat content appears in Exchange mailbox content searches
+- Confirm that Copilot interaction content appears in mailbox searches by using the Item class condition with Copilot activity

-- Document Copilot content locations in the firm's ESI data map
+- Document Copilot interaction, memory, page, document, and audit locations in the firm's ESI data map

 - Assign eDiscovery Manager and eDiscovery Administrator roles to appropriate compliance personnel